 All these signals must be read together to place your dog's meaning in the proper context.
 Often, mixed signals may be sent, with the snarling front half of the dog indicating aggression while the back half wags submissively.
 In general, any sort of fearful or aggressive sign can prompt a bite and should be taken seriously.

 Communicating submission to a dominant individual reinforces each dog's position within the family group.
-For the most part, place is determined simply by posturing alone, and fights are rarely necessary.
+For the most part, a place is determined simply by posturing alone, and fights are rarely necessary.
 Well-socialized dominant dogs practice chivalry, and let lower-ranking dogs off the hook when they cry uncle.